-Significantly more honeybees were observed in flowering soybeans than in any other crop (Table 1).
-Distance was found not to have a substantial effect on the number of honeybees observed.
-The highest number of honeybees were observed during the Mid-Day time interval, and the least number of honeybees were observed during the Evening time interval (Table 2).
-Therefore, applying pesticides during the evening may be more effective than applying them at night to reduce foraging honeybee exposure.
-If pesticides are applied during the evening when there are fewer honeybees in the fields, there is more time to allow the residual activity of the pesticides to diminish before the middle of the day when there are more honeybees in the fields.
+Significantly more honey bees were observed in soybeans than in any other crop (Table 1).
+Distance was found not to have a significant effect on the number of honey bees observed.
+The highest number of honey bees were observed during the Mid-Day time interval, and the least number of honey bees were observed during the Evening time interval (Table 2).
+Therefore, applying pesticides during the evening may be more effective than applying them at night to reduce foraging honey bee exposure.
+If pesticides are applied during the evening when there are fewer honey bees in the fields, there is more time to allow the residual activity of the pesticides to diminish before the middle of the day when there are more honey bees foraging in the fields.